nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 console.log('done')
 ```

 Granted, this isn't a huge difference - the value of this comes from when we have multiple of these kinds of calls nested within each other.
-Callback code is notorious for it's tendency towards chaos.
+Callback code is notorious for its tendency towards chaos.
 My rule of thumb on this is basically "less indentation is easier to understand".
-And if we can avoid indentation and keep our code flat we can focus on the essential complexity of our application and not the cognitive load that comes with confusing scope, syntax, and callbacks.
+And if we can avoid indentation and keep our code flat we can focus on the essential complexity of our application and not the cognitive load that comes with confusing scope, syntax, and callbacks

 This is such a common problem in the JavaScript world, that Node.js even has a builtin function `node:util` called `promisify` that converts Node.js style callback functions into promise-based ones